In conversation with the Medical Director, DHI India

 By far the most common cause of hair loss in men is “Androgenetic Alopecia” also referred to as “male pattern hair loss” or “common” baldness.
 Androgenic Alopecia is due to the male hormone dihydrotestosterone (DHT) acting on genetically-susceptible scalp hair follicles that causes them to become progressively smaller and eventually disappear.
 This process is called “miniaturization.”
 The other causes can be Stress, scalp bacteria, poor nutrition, hormonal imbalance, injury and high fever.

-5. What are the types of Alopecia?
+5. What are different types of Alopecia?

 6. What are the causes of hair loss in women?